JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Getting Long](https://zeantwan.itch.io/getting-long) is a snake game disguised as a cute dog game.
 You need to eat all the crumpets without getting hit by a snail or spikes.
 Quite short and only a couple of real puzzles.

-[One Level](https://dario-zubovic.itch.io/one-level) by Dario Zubović has a single snake puzzle, and he made an [Alternate Snake Level](https://dario-zubovic.github.io/PuzzleScript/play.html?p=b7566d59583508dcc266f60ad7682c6c) as well.
+[One Level](https://dario-zubovic.itch.io/one-level) by Dario Zubović has a fun snake puzzle in it, and he made a more challenging [Alternate Snake Level](https://dario-zubovic.github.io/PuzzleScript/play.html?p=b7566d59583508dcc266f60ad7682c6c) as well.

 Some puzzles by Rosden Shadow where you leave a trail like a snake, but the rest of the mechanics are different from snake games:
 [Statues](https://rosden.itch.io/statues)